to consider ~ politics of beauty

 Vox

-Vox is a more recent update to this post (2017).
-Initially I related to their content most often, for their orientation towards critical thinking and the effort to align general public view with modern scientific views – so to say: to put things in context.
-But lately I find their focus on news can create a sided perspective – it’s good but can create the sensation of being in a sided bubble.
-The non news content is still there and awesome.
+Non news content, I related to it most often (2017), for their orientation towards critical thinking and the effort to align general public view with modern scientific views – so to say: to put things in context.
+Their news focus however can create a sided perspective – it’s not bad but can create the sensation of being in a sided bubble.

 Vox is a general interest news site for the 21st century.
 Its mission is simple: Explain the news.
 Politics, public policy, world affairs, pop culture, science, business, …